medialize/ally.js/docs/tutorials/accessible-dialog.md

 }
 ```

-For the backdrop we essentially need to do the same, but also apply `opacity`.
-Since both constructs are essentially doing the same thing, we extend the selector and overwrite the `opacity` specifics for the backdrop:
+For the backdrop we essentially need to do the same, but also apply `opacity`. to avoid duplicating styles, we extend the selector and overwrite the `opacity` specifics for the backdrop:

 ```css
 #dialog[hidden],